Real-time adaptive estimation of decoherence timescales for a single qubit: Theory

 Note that this likelihood depends on $\tau$ (which we will adjust later) but this dependency is omitted in $P(m|T_{\chi})$ to simplify the notation.
 Our approach to adaptive estimation is to derive a simple expression for the optimal parameter settings, that can be computed in real-time by an analytical formula without adding much extra computation time to the sensing process.

-A common conventional approach to updating $\tau$ adaptively would be to use the information gain as criterion \cite{lennon2019efficiently,lindley1956measure,mcmichael2021sequential}.
+A conventional approach to updating $\tau$ adaptively would be to use the information gain as criterion \cite{lennon2019efficiently,lindley1956measure,mcmichael2021sequential}.
 However, this involves integrals (with respect to $T_{\chi}$) requiring numerical evaluation and an associated significant computational overhead.
-Here, we instead employ an approximation of the Bayesian information matrix (BIM) (in this case a $1\times 1$ matrix) \cite{van2007bayesian} which links to the classical Fisher information \cite{steven1993fundamentals}.
-While computing the BIM also requires the computation of an integral (expectation) with respect to $T_{\chi}$, this can now be easily approximated as will be explained shortly.
-Before detailing the BIM computation, we first investigate its main building block, i.e., the Fisher information.
+Here, we instead employ an approximation of the Bayesian information matrix (BIM) (a $1\times 1$ matrix, in the case of a single parameter) \cite{van2007bayesian} which links to the classical Fisher information \cite{steven1993fundamentals}.
+While computing the BIM also requires the computation of an integral (more precisely an expectation) with respect to $T_{\chi}$, this can now be easily approximated as explained in \hyperref[app:derivations]{Appendix A}.